Finity-Alpha/OpenVoiceChat/README.md

 ## Notes
 How to handle interruptions?
 We constantly listen and transcribe and then stop tts.
 TTS has to stop on a word to make it natural.
 Also do we even stop.
 Sometimes the other person just says "yes" or "yeah".
+The stop recording policy is bad, it just stops recording after x number of silent seconds.
+There should be an EOS predictor for whisper and we should stop using it, this will allow having pauses in the middle.